woahbase/alpine-chromium/README.md

   server, to use `/dev/snd` (or alsa), need to update `/home/alpine/.asoundrc`.

+* If docker is not allowed to access the local X-server running on the host, make sure `DISPLAY` is exported and also, might need to run `xhost +local:docker`.

 * Default cmd runs with sandboxing enabled using the `--cap-add=SYS_ADMIN`.
 To run in non-sandboxed mode, remove it and pass `--no-sandbox` when running, or get JessFrazelle's